Code-Institute-Submissions/martynabrzezanska-M.J.B-Phototgraphy/README.md

 ![Form Validation](/assets/images/README%20images/form-validation.png)

 # Deployment
 The repository of this project is stored at GitHub and the site is deployed as GitHub page.
-Please click here [GitHub](https://martynabrzezanska.github.io/M.J.B-Phototgraphy/) to visit the project site.
+Please click [here](https://martynabrzezanska.github.io/M.J.B-Phototgraphy/) to visit the project site.

 **The steps to deploy are as follows:**
 1. In the GitHub repository, navigate to the Settings tab